tartley/cbeams/README.rst

 codes.
 Could probably be made to work on Windows using 'colorama', or ansi.sys, but I don't have a Windows machine, and don't plan on doing that.

-Requires Python 3.4.
-Probably also runs on other 3.x, but I haven't tried it.
+Tested on Python 3.4 & 3.5.
+Probably also runs on other 3.x, but not on 2.x.

 Python dependencies are specified in setup.py.